AerisCloud/ansible-role-test/README.md

     module: do-something
 ```

+## On test failed

+On test failure, the default is to commit the current state of the container to
+`failed/{HOSTNAME}:{STAMP}` which can then be manually inspected to determine
+what could be wrong.
+If this feature is not desired, it is possible to pass the
+`--no-save-failed` option to the command line to disable it.

 ## Paths and config file

 Most of the time, your roles might depend on other local roles or plugins, in